-Serves as a capstone project requiring students to demonstrate integration of the chosen academic disciplines from the Interdisciplinary Studies program.
-Format may vary based on the student's interest, abilities, content, and creativity but must be approved by instructor.
+Serves as a capstone project requiring students to demonst GHANGED integration of the chosen academic disciplines in Interdisciplinary Studies program.
+Format may See Catalog Addendum student's interest, abilities, content, and creative approved by instructor.
 Offered as needed.

 HEALTH

 Special Topics and Advanced Topics courses are offered on occasion to meet special needs of students.
 These variable credit-hour courses are offered at all levels (191, 291, 391, 491).